upendrak/swc-stanford-20180329/sessions/introR.rst

 .. code-block :: R

-  gapminder.base <- read.csv(file = "datasets/gapminder.txt", header=TRUE, sep = "\t", stringsAsFactors = FALSE)
+  gapminder <- read.csv(file = "datasets/gapminder.txt", header=TRUE, sep = "\t", stringsAsFactors = FALSE)

 After successfully reading in the data;

-- The environment now includes a ``gapminder.base`` object – or whatever you called the data read from file
+- The environment now includes a ``gapminder`` object – or whatever you called the data read from file
 - A copy of the data can be examined in the Excel-like data viewer – if it looks weird, find out why & fix it!

 **What can I do with my data?**